|

 These are mainly used in netbooks - because they can occupy a 75% smaller PCB

 footprint than a traditional drive.
+A new standard in this market is

-- ExpressCard - this is intended
+- ExpressCard - (now obsolete)

-disappointingly slow in comparison to 1.8" drives.
+ExpressCard SSDs were disappointingly slow in comparison to 1.8" drives.

-agreed for ExpressCard in June 2009 - will enable faster SSDs in the future.
+A new rev 2.0 standard - agreed for ExpressCard in June 2009 - was faster but

 - Mini PCIe cards - is another user upgrade market.
 In July 2009